NREL/Exagoop/Docs/sphinx/manual/theory.rst

 Conservation of momentum
 ------------------------

 Newton’s second law of motion states that the rate of change of momentum of a body is equal to the sum of the volume and surface forces acting on it.
-Consider the same body as shown in :numref:`compdom`, with a body force per unit mass :math:`\mathbf{b}` and traction :math:`\mathbf{t}` acting on it’s surface.
+Consider the same body as shown in :numref:`compdom`, with a body force per unit mass :math:`\mathbf{b}` and traction :math:`\mathbf{t}` acting on it’s surface :math:`\Gamma_t`.
 The law of conservation of momentum is expressed as,

 .. math::